neny-1/Medical-Corner-app-using-Deep-learning/README.md

 ### My graduation project

-Medical Corner is a medical application which helps detecting Pneumonia and Brain Tumour.
+- Medical Corner is a medical application which helps detecting Pneumonia and Brain Tumour.
 It also provides prediction for Heart Disease and Diabetes

-All models created using Neural Network
+- All models created using Neural Network

-In this repository we will focus on Deep learning models
+- In this repository we will focus on Deep learning models

+- I will upload the rest of the models

 # Installation Options